-- When we produce a good by extraction and collection of natural resources, it is known as the primary sector.
-Eg: Farming, forestry, hunting, fishing and mining.
+- When we produce goods by extraction and collection of natural resources, it is known as the primary sector.
+E.g., Farming, forestry, hunting, fishing and mining.

-- Tertiary sector includes activities that help in the development of the primary and secondary sectors.
-These activities, by themselves, do not produce a good but they are an aid or support for the production process.
+- The tertiary sector includes activities that help in the development of the primary and secondary sectors.
+These activities, by themselves, do not produce a good, but they are an aid or support for the production process.
 It is also called the service sector.
 Example: Teachers, doctors, washermen, barbers, cobblers, lawyers, call centres, software companies, etc.

 Comparing the 3 Sectors